KorNatten/GnoLand-marketing/README.md

 2. Use some hashtags related to GnoLand

-#GnoLand
+     - #GnoLand
-#Gnomes
+     - #Gnomes
-#GnoLang
+     - #GnoLang
-#GnoYourWorth
+     - #GnoYourWorth
-#GnoWorldOrder
+     - #GnoWorldOrder
-#Gnot
+     - #Gnot
-#Gnosh
+     - #Gnosh
-$GNOT
+     - $GNOT
-$GNOSH
+     - $GNOSH

 3. You can also use some hastags to attract developers

-#golang -> Twitter has a bot that RT's all tweets with #golang automatically and many devs follow it
+     - #golang -> Twitter has a bot that RT's all tweets with #golang automatically and many devs follow it
-#godev
+     - #godev
-#godeveloper
+     - #godeveloper
-#godevs
+     - #godevs
-#godevelopers
+     - #godevelopers
-#go
+     - #go
-#goland -> Online courses for Go devs
+     - #goland -> Online courses for Go devs

 4. Good marketing practice to attract other communities, is putting 1 hashtag in your tweet related to blockchain/crypto

-#crypto
+     - #crypto
-#blockchain
+     - #blockchain
-#blockchaintechnology
+     - #blockchaintechnology
-#cryptoproject
+     - #cryptoproject
-#cryptonews
+     - #cryptonews
-#IBCgang
+     - #IBCgang
-...... another chain, another project, use your imagination
+     - ... another chain, another project, use your imagination

 5. Follow the hashtags from point 2 so you can interact with them
 6. Interactions are very important

-     If you follow the hashtags, you will get to see each tweet that contains those hashtags
+     * If you follow the hashtags, you will get to see each tweet that contains those hashtags
        - Make a comment on them, like and RT them so Twitter algorithm reads them as valuable tweets
        - You can just RT them or quote them with some catchy phrase.
 Don't use more then 2-3 hashtags with that phrase or it might be seen as spam.

+7. Never copy a tweet from someone else to tweet it yourself, you could both be shadowbanned or seen as bots.
+8. Images attract people, make a positive meme or graphic
+9. Never write something bad about another project in the same tweet as you write about GnoLand, it's bad practice.
+Use your opinions about other projects in a seperate        tweet, if you wish to do so.
+10. Be carefull with combining unofficial projects on GnoLand while tweeting about GnoLand.
+If they are not officially endorsed by the GnoLand team, it means they are seperate projects and devs.